 Enter, us.
 Hi, we’re Ethena, sexual harassment training that works and considers “don’t grope your colleague” way too low of a bar.
-I guess that’s just our contrarian viewpoint.
+We guess that’s just our contrarian viewpoint.

 We started this company because:

-It’s unconscionable that training is bad given how important gender-inclusivity is.
-We dream of a world where everyone can go to work and be their best selves.
-(We also dream of clean office-microwaves but that’s for another time.)
+- We dream of a world where everyone can go to work and be their best selves.
+(We also dream of clean office-microwaves, but that’s for another time.)

 But you, astute reader, want to know why it’s bad.